Spantree/nexus-validate-plugin/README.md

 ## @spantree/nexus-validation

-It's a private nexus plugin package to add validation on user input valuse using [yup](https://github.com/jquense/yup) package or any other package
+It's a private nexus plugin package to add validation on user input values using [yup](https://github.com/jquense/yup) package or any other package

 ### Install